-(I) What is protective child care?
+(L) What is protective child care?

 (1) A case plan, as required in section 2151.412 of the Revised Code is prepared and maintained for the child and caretaker.
 The case plan shall indicate a need for protective child care to permit the caretaker to complete requirements of the case plan.
 Protective child care may be authorized only for a child who resides in the home of the caretaker for whom the case plan is written.

-(2) A caretaker and child either temporarily reside in a facility providing emergency shelter for homeless families or are determined by the CDJFS to be homeless, and the caretaker is not participating in an approved activity.
+(2) A caretaker and child either temporarily reside in a facility providing emergency shelter for homeless families or are determined by the county agency to be homeless, and the caretaker is not participating in an approved activity.
 Homeless protective child care is limited to ninety calendar days in a twelve month period, or the period of time that the caretaker and child reside in an emergency shelter, or the period of time when the caretaker and child are homeless, whichever period is shortest.

-(J) What is a category of authorization?
+(M) What is a category of authorization?

 (2) Authorizations shall be made for one of the following categories: